PurpleBananass/eval-actionable-guidance/README.md

 # eval-actionable-guidance

-This is the replication package for the paper "Why Should Practitioners Trust the Actionable Guidance from Explainable AI Techniques for Software Defect Prediction?"
+This is the replication package for the paper "Why Should Practitioners Trust the Actionable Guidance from Explainable AI Techniques in Software Defect Prediction?"

 ## Abstract